ramwanikirtan/Introduction-to-Generative-AI/week1/README.md

 2. It learns the patterns and relationships in the data.
 3. When given a prompt, it generates new content based on what it has learned.

-**Fact:** ChatGPT reached 100 million users in just 2 months—faster than TikTok or Instagram!
+ChatGPT reached 100 million users in just 2 months—faster than TikTok or Instagram!

 ---